Vienna: City of Music

 Overview of Your Tour

-In those days, music was an essential part of the general education within the circles of high aristocracy, functioning as a crucial mode of courtly status and socialization.
-The most renowned musicians of their time were invited to perform at Palace Schönbrunn.
-The young Amadeus Mozart was a famous attraction improvising on the piano while blindfolded at the young age of six.
-Over centuries, the Habsburgs served not only as patrons of music but also as performers and even as creators of it.
-The fascinating story about this connection will be unraveled while walking through the site of the magnificent Hofburg, the Habsburg Palace.
+In the days when the Habsburg dynasty dominated Europe’s political, social, and cultural landscape, music was an essential part of high aristocracy education functioning as a crucial mode of courtly status and socialization.
+The most renowned musicians of their time were invited to perform at the Schönbrunn Palace, and it’s here that a young Amadeus Mozart famously played the piano blindfolded.
+Over the centuries, the Habsburgs served not only as patrons of music but also as performers and even creators of it.

 See Our FAQs for More Information